-Date: November 28, 2024
+Date: April 25, 2025

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Halcones Precious Metals Corp. (individually or collectively with its subsidiaries, as applicable, "Halcones" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three and nine months ended September 30, 2024.
-The MD&A should be read in conjunction with the condensed interim consolidated financial statements for the three and nine months ended September 30, 2024 as well as the audited annual consolidated financial statements and MD&A for the year ended December 31, 2023.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Halcones Precious Metals Corp. (individually or collectively with its subsidiaries, as applicable, "Halcones" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the year ended December 31, 2024.
+The MD&A should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2024.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.

 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
-Please refer to Note 3 of the annual audited consolidated financial statements as at and for the year ended December 31, 2023 for disclosure of the Company's significant accounting policies.
+Please refer to Note 3 of the annual audited consolidated financial statements as at and for the year ended December 31, 2024 for disclosure of the Company's significant accounting policies.